Icinga/icinga-vagrant/icinga2x-graylog2/README.md

 ## Installation

 You can only do `vagrant up` in a box directory.
-Verify that by checking for the existance of the `Vagrantfile` file in the current directory.
+Verify that by checking for the existence of the `Vagrantfile` file in the current directory.

     $ ls -la Vagrantfile